robwrighty0/ClimateMachine.jl/docs/src/GettingStarted/Atmos.md

-# Atmosphere model configurations
+# Atmosphere equations configurations

-The struct `AtmosModel` defines a specific subtype of a balance law (i.e. conservation equations) specific to atmospheric modeling.
+The struct `AtmosEquations` defines a specific subtype of a balance law (i.e. conservation equations) specific to atmospheric modeling.
 A complete description of a `model` is provided by the fields listed below.
-In this implementation of the `AtmosModel` we concern ourselves with the conservative form of the compressible equations of moist fluid motion given a set of initial, boundary and forcing(source) conditions.
+In this implementation of the `AtmosEquations` we concern ourselves with the conservative form of the compressible equations of moist fluid motion given a set of initial, boundary and forcing(source) conditions.

 ### LES Configuration (with defaults)
-Default field values for the LES `AtmosModel` definition are included below.
+Default field values for the LES `AtmosEquations` definition are included below.
 Users are directed to the model subcomponent pages to view the possible options for each subcomponent.
 ```